ThaaoBlues/Blue/README.md

 vocal assistant that you can use and modify to add your own features.

 Use the setup.py file before running Blue the first time.
+(If you are on windows, run winsetup.py and winblue.py)

 Blue can do a bunch of things like: